 For me there is no bad time to visit London but one of my favourite times of year is London at Christmas!
-For me it is a magical place that truly has the spirit of Christmas so if you are looking for the best things to do Christmas In London we have you covered with our Christmas in London itierary covering the festive day trips from London, the best Christmas carols london has on offer and of course London Christmas markets, best places to go ice skating and much much more!
+For me it is a magical place that truly has the spirit of Christmas so if you are looking for the best things to in London at Christmas we have you covered with our Christmas in London itinerary covering the festive day trips from London, the best Christmas carols London has on offer and of course London Christmas markets, best places to go ice skating and much much more.

 Please note: if you are spending Christmas Day in London there are restrictions in transport and opening hours which we will cover later in this article!

 This itinerary is designed with the idea that you have a whole four days in London however if you need to factor in transport time then choose which half day you are least interested in.
 For advice for getting from Heathrow Airport to London via public transport or for more London travel tips click on the links.

 Day One of Christmas London Itinerary

 Start by having breakfast at Borough Market.
 This is a London foodie gem and is a great place to pick up some foodie treats especially if you are staying in self catered accommodation in London!
 You’ll be able to pick up loads of festive and traditional English treats like mince pies, Christmas Pudding and more.

 There are hundreds of stalls at this market so you are sure to find something for every taste and is especially great at Christmas.

 As an added bonus film buffs will also recognize this as the location of Bridget Jone’s flat.